 How do I generate a Cloud Backup encryption key?

 If you want to create your own encrypted key and bypass the default client-side encryption, see Generate your encrypted key in Cloud Backup.

 All of your Cloud Backups are stored in your Cloud Files account.

-When you established your Cloud account, a Cloud Files account was set up as well.
+When you establish your Cloud account, a Cloud Files account is set up as well.
 You are not charged storage fees for your Cloud Files account until you begin storing things in it.